-Which insurance for a building under construction is best for your project?
-With so much at stake, getting the necessary coverage can be stressful and confusing for contractors.
-Two cornerstones of any plan are Builder’s Risk and Contractor’s Liability insurance.
+Builder’s Risk and Contractor’s Liability are two cornerstones of any insurance program.
 Are you clear on the differences?
-In this article, we’re going to discuss the main ways these polices differ.
+In this article, we’re going to discuss the main ways these policies differ.

 For any construction site, these can be huge problems.
-Wind is the most common, responsible for 28% of Builder’s Risk claims.
-Construction site fires only account for 0.2% of all fires.
-But they’re considered an extreme cause of loss in construction because the devastation they wreak is so severe.
-Think about all the materials and exposed structures, and that starts to make sense.
+The wind is the most common.
+In fact, wind is responsible for 28% of Builder’s Risk claims.
+Construction site fires are considered an extreme cause of loss because the devastation they wreak is so severe.
+But whatever happens, you need to protect your property.

-Contractors Liability is legally required for all contractors.
-There are limits on each type of loss the policy covers.
+However, there are limits on each type of loss the policy covers.
 For instance, the minimum for property damage and personal harm combined is $1,000,000.
-This goes towards repairs, replacements, legal fees and medical costs.
+This goes towards repairs, replacements, legal fees, and medical costs.

-Builder’s Risk insures against any ‘covered cause of loss’ specified when the policy is drawn up.
-A basic policy only provides insurance for a building under construction.
-If any listed external events occur, Builder’s Risk can be triggered without requiring a formal claim.
+Builder’s Risk provides insurance for a building under construction.
+Builder’s Risk can be triggered without requiring a formal claim if any listed events occur.